ushakov-igor/hh-termy/README.md

 HH.RU IN YOUR TERMINAL!

-To install globally `npm i -g hh-termy` and `npm config set prefix /usr/local`
+To install globally: `npm i -g hh-termy`

+If you see command not found error try: `npm config set prefix /usr/local`

 ![Example](./documents/termtosvg_tjv9oqix.svg)